top of page

 7. Missing Witnesses

-Certain documents require one or more witnesses in addition to notarization.
-Rejections occur when:
+Some documents require witnesses in addition to notarization.

 8. Notary Errors